Ol Pejeta Bush Camp looks across the Ewaso Nyiro river...

 Activities at the bush camp focus on safari drives in 4WD vehicles, and walks accompanied by an armed escort, and all happen in the Ol Pejeta Conservancy.
 Most activities are lead by experienced guides – many of whom come from the local community.
 Alex, the owner, usually leads some tours himself and particularly enjoys taking guests out with a tracker for a few hours, looking for birds and signs of wildlife in the bush.

-Visits to the Sweetwaters Chimpanzee Sanctuary, and the Northern White Rhino Sanctuary, home to four of the last remaining individuals of this subspecies in the world, are also possible.
+Visits to the Sweetwaters Chimpanzee Sanctuary, and the Northern White Rhino Sanctuary, home to four of the last seven remaining individuals of this subspecies in the world, are also possible.
 These are best booked in advance due to limited daily visitor numbers, so do ask us about it.

 Ol Pejeta Bush Camp also has a hide that overlooks a waterhole and guests can stay overnight here, for free, if they want to.
 A vehicle and guide stays with you for security.
 Dinner is taken with you and you sleep on bedrolls on a tree platform – it is a simple and adventurous option that would suit people who are keen to do something different.